hanebarla/FF-guided-NeuralCC/README.md

 ```

 ## 3. Train model
+After creating labels, the model is trained.
+The --penalty argument allows us to scale our proposed penalty term during training.

 The command below shows an example of training CAN mode with CrowdFlow datast A, using MSE loss and our penalty term.
 ```sh